15 Turtle Toy Ideas: From Live Food to Hides and Caves

 1. Turtle Tank Substrate

 Although bare bottom tanks are simple to maintain, gravel or stones add much-needed mental and physical stimulation for turtles.
+The benefits make it well worth the extra bit of effort to vacuum around when performing water changes.

-You want pebbles to be too large to swallow so that it is not a choking or intestinal hazard.
-A variety of shapes and sizes are also best.
+Rocks should be added that are larger than standard aquarium gravel.
+You want pebbles to be too large to swallow so that they are not a choking or intestinal hazard.
+A variety of shapes and sizes is also best.

 River rocks are a perfect addition to large-sized gravel to provide a variety of shapes, colors, and textures for your pet turtle to enjoy.
 These rocks are available at most retail pet stores and garden nurseries.